Simple and Efficient Heterogeneous Graph Neural Network: Related Work

 For homogeneous graphs, GNNs are widely used to learn node representation from the graph structure.
 The pioneer GCN~\cite{kipf2016semi} proposes a multi-layer network following a layer-wise propagation rule, where the $l^{th}$ layer learns an embedding vector $h_v^{(l+1)}$ by aggregating features $\{h_u^{(l)}: u\in \mathcal{N}_v\}$ from the local 1-hop neighbor set $\mathcal{N}_v$ for each node $v\in V$.
 GraphSAGE~\cite{sage233} improves the scalability for large graphs by introducing mini-batch training and neighbor sampling~\cite{9601152}.
 GAT~\cite{velivckovic2017graph} introduces the attention mechanism to encourage the model to focus on the most important part of neighbors.
 SGC~\cite{SGC} removes nonlinearities between consecutive graph convolutional layers, which brings great acceleration and does not impact model effects.

 Heterogeneous graphs contain rich semantics besides structural information, revealed by multiple types of nodes and edges.
 According to the way to deal with different semantics, HGNNs are categorized into metapath-based and metapath-free methods.

-Metapath-based HGNNs aggregate neighbor features of the same semantic first and then fuse different semantics.
-RGCN~\cite{RGCN2018} is the first to separate 1-hop neighbor aggregation according to different semantics.
-It partitions the graph into subgraphs where each subgraph contains one unique edge type.
+Metapath-based HGNNs first aggregate neighbor features of the same semantic and then fuse different semantics.
+RGCN~\cite{RGCN2018} is the first to separate 1-hop neighbor aggregation according to edge types.
 HetGNN~\cite{HetGNN2019} takes use of neighbors of different hops.
-It uses random walks to collect neighbors of different distances and then aggregates neighbors of the same node type together.
+It uses random walks to collect neighbors of different distances and then aggregates neighbors of the same node type.
 HAN~\cite{HAN2019} utilizes metapaths to distinguish different semantics.
-It firstly aggregates structural information with neighbor attention in each metapath neighbor graph in the \textit{neighbor aggregation} step, and then fuses outputs from different subgraphs with semantic attention for each node in the \textit{semantic fusion} step.
+It aggregates structural information with neighbor attention in each metapath neighbor graph in the \textit{neighbor aggregation} step, and then fuses outputs from different subgraphs with semantic attention for each node in the \textit{semantic fusion} step.
 MAGNN~\cite{MAGNN2020} further leverages all nodes in a metapath instance rather than only the nodes of the two endpoints.

-Metapath-free HGNNs aggregate messages from neighbors in the local 1-hop neighborhood like GNNs no matter what their node types are, but using extra modules such as attentions to embed semantic information such as node types and edge types into propagated messages.
-RSHN~\cite{RSHN2019} firstly builds the coarsened line graph to obtain the global embedding representation of different edge types, and then it uses the combination of neighbor features and edge-type embeddings for feature aggregation in each layer.
+Metapath-free HGNNs aggregate messages from neighbors of all node types simultaneously within the local 1-hop neighborhood like GNNs, but using additional modules such as attentions to embed semantic information such as node types and edge types into propagated messages.
+RSHN~\cite{RSHN2019} builds the coarsened line graph to obtain the global embedding representation of different edge types, and then it uses the combination of neighbor features and edge-type embeddings for feature aggregation in each layer.
 HetSANN~\cite{HetSANN} uses a multi-layer GAT network with type-specific score functions to generate attentions for different relations.
 HGT~\cite{HGT} proposes a novel heterogeneous mutual attention mechanism based on Transformer~\cite{transformer}, using type-specific trainable parameters for different types of nodes and edges.
-HGB~\cite{HGB} takes the multi-layer GAT network as the backbone and utilizes both node features and learnable edge-type embeddings for attention generation.
+HGB~\cite{HGB} takes the multi-layer GAT network as the backbone and incorporates both node features and learnable edge-type embeddings to generate attention values.